As a freelance writer, your time is flexible to a great extent. But, sadly, one of the problems you will face is time management.

 Of course, yes.
 It is a viable way to make money.
 You can have time for things like building a side business or passive income.

 It is a great feeling, but I could have done some things differently.

 My Story as a Freelance Writer

-I’ve been on this journey since 2016, when I wrote an article at the rate of 0.80 Kobo per word.
+I’ve been on this journey since 2016 when I wrote an article at 0.80 Kobo per word.